oracle/oci-python-sdk/docs/customize_service_client/setting_custom_headers.rst

 Setting custom headers
 ~~~~~~~~~~~~~~~~~~~~~~~
-The Python SDK uses the `Requests <http://docs.python-requests.org/en/master/>`_ library to make calls to OCI services.
+The Python SDK uses the `Requests <http://docs.python-requests.org/en/master/>`_ library to make calls to Oracle Cloud Infrastructure services.
 If you need to add custom headers to your calls, you can do so via modifying the underlying Requests `Session <http://docs.python-requests.org/en/master/api/#request-sessions>`_ object

 .. code-block:: python